| +Home | Museum | Wanted | Specs | Previous | Next |

 The Friden entourage left uninterested.
 Interestingly enough, at the time,

-Friden was in the process of coming up with their own ideas for an electronic
+Friden was in the beginning phases of developing their own electronic

 calculator.
 While it will likely never be known for sure, it is interesting